Sigmapitech/area-techno-tester/considerations/db-mongo/README.md

 ## Why we considered it?
 We considered MongoDB because our project may involve storing dynamic or evolving data structures.
-MongoDB’s schema-less design allows quick iteration without heavy database migrations.
+MongoDB's schema-less design allows quick iteration without heavy database migrations.
 It also integrates well with Python libraries (e.g., Motor, PyMongo) and can scale horizontally when needed.